brillig/

 }

-/// Binary fixed-length field expressions
+/// Binary operations on field elements.

 #[derive(Debug, Clone, Copy, PartialEq, Eq, Serialize, Deserialize, Hash)]